Instagram/MonkeyType/doc/faq.rst

 I run tests against my package installed in site-packages, and I get no traces.
 -------------------------------------------------------------------------------

-The default :meth:`~monkeytype.config.DefaultConfig.code_filter`
-excludes all code from the standard library and ``site-packages``, on the assumption that it is third-party code that isn't useful to trace.
-If you want to trace calls to a package in ``site-packages``, you can define :ref:`your own custom code filter<codefilters>`.
+The default :meth:`~monkeytype.config.DefaultConfig.code_filter` excludes all code from the standard library and ``site-packages``, on the assumption that it is third-party code that isn't useful to trace.
+If you want to trace calls to a package in ``site-packages``, you can set the environment variable ``MONKEYTYPE_TRACE_MODULES`` to a comma-separated list of package/module names you want to trace; only these modules will be traced, wherever they are installed.
+For more advanced behaviors, you can define :ref:`your own custom code filter<codefilters>`.